fchen65@asu.edu

 Google Scholar

-My research focuses on design, fabrication, and control methods for accesible robots.
+My research used to focus on design, fabrication, and control methods for accessible robots.
 These robots excel at tasks where cost, compliance, and safety are priorities instead of precision and power.
 Studies of them also help us better balance rigidity and softness, active and passive intelligence within robots for different applications.
+I am currently exploring methods to optimize the robot design and control jointly toward desired tasks.
+I believe they will lead us to task-specific robots with the optimal balance.
 A list of my publications is available at Google Scholar.

-At IDEALab, I am developing simulation models, fabrication pipelines, and reinforcement learning framework to enable tuning and optimizations of dynamic laminate robots made from low-cost and compliant materials.
+At IDEA Lab, I am developing simulation models, fabrication pipelines, and reinforcement learning frameworks to enable tuning and optimization of dynamic laminate robots made from low-cost and compliant materials.
 The core of the robots are multi-layer, multi-material laminates that are cut, folded, and locked into three-dimensional mechanisms, providing desired motion and stiffness profiles.
+This enables me to parameterize the leg design space and semi-automate the design and fabrication process.
+Reinforcement learning is leveraged to construct performance maps of different designs.
+Interpretable and insightful performance trends and design principles then naturally emerge from the process.
 Even though I am focusing on a quadruped right now, I hope to extend and generalize this process to other platforms.
+Here is the project website for the two most recent papers.

 F. Chen, W. Tao, and D. M. Aukes, “Development of A Dynamic Quadruped with Tunable, Compliant Legs,” in 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Detroit, MI, USA: IEEE, Oct.
 2023, pp. 495–502. doi: 10.1109/IROS55552.2023.10342283.